 From the rear, one can see the chrome-plated dual-exhaust tips

 To top of the doom of the Suzuki Kizashi was the global financial crisis.
 As such, it was discontinued, following Suzuki's withdrawal from North America in 2014.
-The said model, however, lasted until 2016 in the Philippines.
+The said model, however, lasted until 2016 in the Philippines, meaning interested consumers could still find Suzuki Kizashi 2014 for sale in thr country.
 It was then discontinued and no successor was ever developed for it.
 As we’ve said, Suzuki and the automotive world in general, practically forgot about the Kizashi.

 Suzuki Kizashi: It’s a great car if you can find one

 As we’ve said, the Kizashi is a great car.
 It has a notable technical track record, and it only has few issues in the past.
 Well, save for the spider webs in the evaporative fuel canister issue, but that was limited to units made from October 2009 to 2012.

 If you want a Kizashi, we should tell you that it’s a bit hard to find.
 It is probably one of the rarest midsize sedans in the Philippines, and it has little to no aftermarket support.
 Again, it’s a great-looking car with good driving characteristics, but it might be more realistic to look for a used Honda Accord, Toyota Camry, Mitsubishi Lancer EX GT-A from the same era instead.